Abjad/presentations/stanford/to-do.md

 Abjad bootcamp to-do
 ====================

-* Figure out which operating systems we will use (or admit) in the classroom
+* Figure out which operating systems we will teach in the class:
     * OSX: yes
-    * Linux: ?
+    * Linux: yes
     * Windows: ?
-* If we admit Windows then we will need to reauthor and **TEST** all of the operating-system specific modules ahead of time.
-Currently these are:
+* If we teach Windows then we will need to reauthor and **TEST** all of the operating-system specific modules:
     * Operating system basics
     * Repository basics
-    * Writing and running automated tests
+    * Automated testing basics